opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ## Clear an event log

-The `LogService` resource represents a logging facility in the server.
-For the full schema definition, see the `LogService` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To clear the log entries for a given log service, perform a `POST` operation on the `ClearLog` action:

 ```http